vamontchik/Almost-Spotify/README.md

 ### Usage

-Usage is intuitive: The GUI presents play/pause buttons for playing and pausing the song, buttons to select which song you want to play, some sliders to adjust volume and where in the song you want to be at.
-You can go back and forth between songs by pressing the right/left buttons.
+Usage is intuitive: The GUI presents play/pause buttons for playing and pausing the song, buttons and a scroll view to select which song you want to play, and some sliders to adjust volume and where in the song you want to be at.
+You can also go back and forth between songs by pressing the right/left buttons.
+A shuffle mode toggle button exists as well, which modifies the behavior of updating to the next song and how the left/right buttons behave.

 Keyboard shortcuts:
 - Pressing the spacebar will pause/unpause the song.